 I had my heart set on locating the abandoned City of Paris/No. 7 mine.
-No not Paris France, Paris BC.
+Not Paris France, Paris BC.
 Never hard of it?
-Neither had I until I moved to Big White, BC for the Summer and was looking for an urbex adventure.
+Neither had I until I moved to Big White, BC for the summer and was looking for another urbex adventure.

 Development of the City of Paris Mine began in 1898 and by the end of 1900 the mine consisted of 5,214 ft of drifts and crosscut tunnels, 702 ft. of raises and 387 ft. of shafts.

-The No. 7 mine is located on a ridge crest at the elevation of 1,370 metres, about 3.3 kms east of the confluence of McCarren and Gidon creeks, 7.5 kms south east of Greenwood.
-Access to the property is 2.4 kms travelling southerly up hill by winding dirt road from McCarren Creek Rd.
+The No. 7 mine is located on a ridge crest at the elevation of 1,370 metres, about 3.3 km east of the confluence of McCarren and Gidon creeks, 7.5 kms south east of Greenwood.
+Access to the property is 2.4 km travelling southerly up hill by winding dirt road from McCarren Creek Rd.

 Apparently the City of Paris mine had an aerial tramway that hauled ore from Paris to the smelter at Greenwood/Anaconda.
 The smelter operation has been abandoned for 102 years and is quite the impressive site!
 If you’re interested in visiting the area check out the blog I wrote here.